 - getCal developed by NExSci.

-- For beam combiners with bright magnitude limits, it is sometimes necessary to observe calibrator stars that are marginally resolved.
+- When looking for bright calibrators for bright targets, it is sometimes necessary to observe calibrator stars that are marginally resolved.
 Selecting a bright star whose diameter has been measured interferometrically can be useful in these cases.
 Follow the link to view a table of stars with angular diameters that have been measured at the CHARA Array.
 This is not a complete listing of stars that have been observed at CHARA, but contains the results from several survey programs.

 Selecting Delay Settings (POP Configuration)

 The position of the POP mirrors needs to be selected prior to the night of observation.
 Different POP settings will provide access to different areas of the sky.
 The POP settings can be switched during the night to follow a particular star across the sky or to provide access to stars in different parts of the sky.
-Because of overheads in changing the POP mirrors and finding new fringe offsets, it is recommended to use no more than 1-3 different POP configurations during the night.
+The overhead in changing POPs takes about 3 - 5 minutes for each telescope, in addition to another 5-10 minutes to find the new fringe offsets.
+To maximize efficiency, it is recommended to observe for a few hours using a given configuration before changing POPs again.